Sanaullah9190/Element-Detection-And-identification-of-Functional-Group-in-Organic-Compound-The-Logicain/experiment/procedure.md

 **2. Test for Sulphur**

 a.
-Add lead acetate solution to 2 mL of freshly prepared Sodium fusion extract and heat for 2-4 min.
+Add acetic acid to 2 mL of freshly prepared Sodium fusion extract and heat for 2-4 min.
+b.
+Add Lead Acetate to prepared soln.

 *Observation*:</br>